marcwieland95/hypher-for-jQuery/README.md

 ```

 ##Customization
-Your available settings in Hypher
+Your available settings in Hypher:

 | Option | Default | Type | Description
 |--------|---------|------|------------